Taliban agree on partial presence of US forces in Afghanistan: former general

 Taliban’s ties with Iran

-Sami Yousafzai believe Helmand Shoora (Taliban Shoora headed by Mawlawi Hibatullah Akhundzada) is getting close to Iran and Trump Administration too has realizes this.
-This is one of the aspect which has annoyed Trump Administration and even Zalmay Khalilzad expressed his concerns on this issue recently.
+Sami Yousafzai believe Helmand Shoora (Taliban Shoora headed by Mawlawi Hibatullah Akhundzada) is getting close to Iran and Trump Administration too realizes this.
+This is one of the aspects which has annoyed Trump Administration and even Zalmay Khalilzad expressed his concerns on this issue recently.

 Tahir Khan however, thinks Taliban leadership recently held secret meeting with Iran but it doesn’t mean they are getting close to Iran.
 The reason of this meeting is that the Taliban want to keep close ties with every country.
 Iran had expressed its concerns on the Afghan Peace Process that Taliban might not be used against Iran.
 However, the Taliban have assured Iran that they will not do so and this was the reason of their meeting with Iranian leadership.